Smart classroom management: How smart classroom technology can help

 Third, keep students engaged with each other, both online and offline.
 Teachers also need to make regular one-on-one time with students.
 Recognize when students need a break from the screens and move to another type of project.

 Today, even the youngest schoolchildren are familiar with technology—perhaps more so than their teachers.
-Teachers will have to remain vigilant to know when students are actually learning or taking advantage of their tech skills.
-The adjustment for smart classroom management may take a while, but it has the potential to create an even better learning environment overall.
+Teachers will have to remain vigilant to know when students are actually learning and taking advantage of their tech skills.
+The adjustment for smart classroom management has the potential to create an even better learning environment overall.

 Discover how Verizon's K-12 Education Solutions can help your classroom create the future of learning.